 The Dell P2419H is more suitable for single-player games than fast-paced competitive games.
 It’s great for games such as The Legend of Zelda: Breath of the Wild, Horizon Zero Dawn, and Resident Evil 7: Biohazard.
 It has good overall picture quality for a budget IPS monitor, with great color accuracy, wide viewing angles, and decent brightness.
 While not on par with TN gaming monitors, it has a good response time and input lag as well, which is great for gaming.

 One of the best TN monitors on the market, the ViewSonic XG2402 is an excellent gaming monitor, featuring an extremely fast response time and a low input lag.
 It’s most suitable for fast-paced competitive games.
-While it’s also a great option for PS4 and Switch consoles, it’s most recommended for those who game on Xbox One consoles, who will be able to take advantage of the monitor’s high refresh rate and FreeSync support over HDMI.
+While it’s also a great option for PS4 and Switch consoles, it works best as a monitor for Xbox One, as the players will be able to take advantage of the monitor’s high refresh rate and FreeSync support over HDMI.

 The 24-inch XG2402 has a slightly stylish design with red accents in some areas, including the chevrons at the back.
 While they are far from ultra-thin, the bezels at all sides look good, with the menu control buttons located under the bottom bezel.
 The monitor has built-in speakers, but they are mediocre and are not suitable for gaming, especially if you love to play games with an excellent soundtrack.
 For interfacing with gaming consoles, the monitor has two HDMI ports.